firstdraft/guides/meteorologist-exercise-guide.md

 > **Note:** To scroll through long output in `rails console`, you can use <kbd>return</kbd> to scroll one line at a time, <kbd>Space</kbd> to scroll one page at a time, or <kbd>Q</kbd> to just get back to the prompt to enter a new Ruby expression.

-> **Note:** Don't forget to use your UP ARROW to scroll through your command line history.
-You don't have to re-type the same thing over and over!

 What just happened?
 We `open`ed the page at the location in `url`, and the return value was the HTTP response.
 The HTTP response is actually a complicated object, with headers and status codes and other things we haven't talked about yet.